 Water Coin Drop

-The concept of the water coin drop is simple.
-Place a glass into the bottom of an empty aquarium.
-The glass is usually the size of a shot glass or use a larger glass if you want to increase the chances of winning.
+The concept of the water coin drop is simple: Place a glass on the bottom of an empty aquarium tank.
 Fill the glass with water and a few coins to anchor it and then fill the aquarium with water.

 03 of 10

-Don't arrange them yet, though.
-You need to get their prize cards attached.
+Don't arrange them yet, though—you need to get their prize cards attached first.

+Once you know how many balloons you will use, write out your prizes on index cards, using one card per prize.
 Pin each index card to the wall with the prize facing the wall so no one can see it.
-Place a balloon over each index card, pinning the base to the index card so you don't pop the balloon.
+Place a balloon over each index card, pinning the base to the index card, so you don't pop the balloon.

-Kids will take aim at the balloons and throw the dart.
-Be sure to stand out of the way!
+To play, participants will throw the darts at the balloons and attempt to pop one.
 If they pop a balloon, the index card will be revealed.
-Remove it from the wall, turn it over and show the winner what he won.
+Remove it from the wall, turn it over, and show the winner what they won.

 04 of 10